SashimiSaketoro/blt-burn/README.md

 - A focused implementation of BLT's entropy model for text segmentation
 - A tool for extracting pre-norm embeddings for hypersphere placement
 - A preprocessing pipeline for the Sphere water-filling algorithms
-- A high-performance Rust implementation of specific BLT components
+- A Rust implementation of specific BLT components

 ### ❌ What This Isn't
 - A complete port of the BLT repository